CONFERENCE SOUTH | Att: 747

 Smelling blood, the home side continue to press, but the U’s defence digs deep and despite a couple of wobbly moments, manages to get a body or a boot in the way at crucial times to break up numerous Bath attacks.
+Something that we’ve resolutely failed to do for pretty much all this season to be fair, so it’s nice and also insanely annoying to see at the same time.
 We’re not spent as an attacking force either by any means and a couple of breaks should really put the result beyond doubt, but first Dundas pulls the ball back straight to the ‘keeper after a good run to the byeline on the right with 15 to play and McBean races clear down the left before finding himself outnumbered on the edge of the box and his hopeful effort is blocked.

 Strangely, the last few minutes are played out to an almost eriee calm amongst the travelling fans as the home side seem to run flat out of ideas and huff & puff but fail to mount any serious chances to sneak something from the game.
 In fact, we even have time to mock the one idiot who’s taking the result badly who starts giving it large about “going down” from the big terrace to our left.